BillOatmanWork/Poster-Overlay-GUI/README.md

 # Poster Overlay GUI

-This is a simple Windows Forms application that allows users to add 4K Ultra HD Banners to their movie posters.
+This is a simple Windows Forms application that allows users to add 4K Ultra HD and BluRay Banners to their movie posters with Dolby Vision, IMAX and HDR labels.
+The overlays are tailored to fit the Emby Coverart Plugin.

 ## Screenshots